-written by John Logan, Neil Purvis, Robert Wade, and Jez Butterworth
+written by John Logan, Neal Purvis, Robert Wade, and Jez Butterworth

 based on the character of James Bond by Ian Fleming

 directed by Sam Mendes

 I’ve seen all the James Bond films at the movies ever since I watched Moonraker in 1979 (my parents chose poorly, but even so, I liked it) and For Your Eyes Only in 1981, which I loved for its exciting car/ski chases and awesome Bill Conti score (sorry, John Barry).
 But I skipped 2015’s Spectre because I had been less than thrilled with the two prior films starring Daniel Craig as the titular spy: Quantum of Solace (2008) had seemed a step way back from 2006’s bold Casino Royale, and Skyfall (2012) didn’t quite convince me with its gloomy take on Bond’s past and Javier Bardem’s hammy approach as the villain.

 So I finally caught up and, against all expectations, I really enjoyed Spectre.
 But why?
 It’s certainly not among the great Bond films – it once again showcases an antagonist (Christoph Waltz) who’s built up as the very definition of evil, only to reveal himself to be yawn-inducing at best; it unsuccessfully develops Skyfall‘s portentousness, weighing Bond down in psychobabble and existential dread (sibling rivalry, really?); and the action scenes are not particularly memorable, despite all the explosions, out-of-control helicopters, and Aston Martin chases.
 It has certainly been done better, particularly in the aforementioned Casino Royale and obviously in some of the classics with Sean Connery and Roger Moore.